Background

 Compare to Find the Best Deal

 Different insurers treat mileage differently when setting prices.
 Even small differences in how they calculate your premium could save you money.
+If you're a young or new driver, mileage is especially significant - black box insurance policies often reward lower mileage with better premiums, and some even let you buy additional miles as you go.

 Compare Car Insurance Quotes